What Are the Interest Rates for Private Loans by Private Lenders in Australia? (2025 Update)

 Documentation Required | Minimal | Extensive |

-Private loans are ideal for borrowers who value fast decision-making and flexible structuring, especially when timing or complexity makes traditional lending unsuitable.
+Private loans are ideal for borrowers who value fast decision-making and flexible structuring.
+This is particularly true when timing or complexity makes traditional lending unsuitable.

 When Paying a Higher Interest Rate Makes Sense